-The person(s) responsible for preparing a master syllabus will submit the CER to the appropriate Department Chair or Program Director at least thirty days before the term begins.
-The Chair or Director will review the course content/pedagogy.
+The person(s) responsible for preparing a master syllabus will submit the CER to the appropriate CART Coordinator (for CORE courses), Department Chair, or Program Director at least thirty days before the term begins.
+The CART Coordinator, Chair, or Director will review the course content/pedagogy.
 Any course without a CER submitted thirty days in advance of the term's start date is subject to cancellation.

-Instructor Name: Date: Department and Course Nu mber (ex.
-CORE199)) : In which format will you te ☐ Online ach this course? ☐ Hybrid (Blen aded) · lended)).
-If the course regardless of delivery mode (traditional face-to-face, objectives are different list the reasons for the difference o-face delivery method. • rid (blended)).
-If the c the same, regardless of delivery method (traditional face-to-course objectives are different list the reasons for the o-face delivery method. substitute for traditional face- 50%, but less than 100%, of the traditional face-to-face course a.
-College policy fo hours, how will y to-face meetings.
-Hyb ne delivery of the instr delivered using one or r traditional face-to ou achieve course o-face courses requires 45 educational contact objectives and learning outcomes in the distance • or-led material be equivalent to the traditional contact hours? delivered (i.e., lectures, learning activities, ☐ Recorded lecture ☐ Live virtual classr ☐ Other: (asynchronous) ☐ Discussion forums ☐ Chat
+Instructor Name: Date: Department and Course Number (ex.
+CORE199)): 1.
+In which format will you ☐ Online ı teach this course? ☐ Hybrid (Bler nded) • (blended)).
+If the course regardless of delivery mode (traditional face-to-face, e objectives are different list the reasons for the difference to-face delivery method. • ybrid (blended)).
+If the c ne same, regardless of delivery method (traditional face-to- course objectives are different list the reasons for the o-face delivery method. substitute for traditional factors, but less than 100%, contraditional face-to-face country a.
+College policy hours, how will ce-to-face meetings.
+Hyb of the delivery of the instractions one of the delivered using one of for traditional face-to I you achieve course how distance (online) or hybrid (blended) instruction will orid (blended) courses are considered to have greater than ructional contact hours required by College policy for a or more technologies. o-face courses requires 45 educational contact objectives and learning outcomes in the distance equivalent to the traditional contact hours? reviews)? ☐ Recorded lectu re (asynchronous) ssroom (synchronous) delivered (i.e. lectures, learning activities, reading ☐ Discussion forums ☐ Chat